xiaoxi-yiren/fa22-cse110-lab3/standup.md

 What did I work on yesterday?

-What am I working on today?
+Optional (What am I working on today?)

-What issues are blocking me?
+What issues are blocking me and who might be able to help?